nemster/radix_pump/README.md

 `<CREATION_FEE_PERCENTAGE>` is the percentage (expressed as a number from 0 to 100) of base coins paid by the token creators to the component owner.
 `<BUY_SELL_FEE_PERCENTAGE>` is the percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers to the component owner.
 `<FLASH_LOAN_FEE>` is the amount of base coins paid by flash borrowers to the component owner.
+`<DAPP_DEFINITION>` is the address of the dApp definition account; this will be set as metadata on all of the components and some resources.
 `<HOOKS_BADGE>` is the resource address of the badge created by RadixPump to authenticate towards the hooks; you can get it from `get_pool_info`.

 ### forbid_symbols